bamos/snowglobe/README.md

 # SnowGlobe
-__Small-scale web analytics for self-hosting and hacking with Snowplow, Scala, Spark, Spray, Twirl, and d3.js__
+__Small-scale web analytics for self-hosting and hacking with Snowplow, Spark, Spray, Twirl, and d3.js.__

 SnowGlobe ties together components from the [Snowplow][snowplow] analytics framework for simple pageview analytics and requires minimal configuration.
-The [Javascript tracker][js-tracker] is used with the [Scala collector][scala-collector] and [Scala enrichment][scala-enrichment] to output [Snowplow canonical output][canonical-output] for the pageviews as a tab separated file at `events.tsv`.
+The [JavaScript tracker][js-tracker] is used with the [Scala collector][scala-collector] and [Scala enrichment][scala-enrichment] to output [Snowplow canonical output][canonical-output] for the pageviews as a tab separated file at `events.tsv`.